-Splash Screen is most commonly the first startup screen which appears when App is opened.
-In other words, it is a simple constant screen for a fixed amount of time which is used to display the company logo, name, advertising content etc.
+Splash Screen is most commonly the first startup screen that appears when App is opened.
+In other words, it is a simple constant screen for a fixed amount of time that is used to display the company logo, name, advertising content etc.

-A splash screen is a screen which appears when you open an app on your mobile device.
+A splash screen is a screen that appears when you open an app on your mobile device.
 So, we can say it’s the first impression for the user.
-It’s usually used to show the logo of the app or an image related with the app.
+It’s usually used to show the logo of the app or an image related to the app.

-In my personal opinion, this is the most simple way to implement a static splash screen.
+In my personal opinion, this is the simplest way to implement a static splash screen.

 So, let’s code it.